Why optimal humidity matters for crew rest

 Candice C. Y. Wen, University of Melbourne.

-The science of humidity and health
+The science behind humidity and crew health

 The literature reveals a high presence of fatigue and sleepiness among cabin crew and pilots, which was associated with environmental conditions, accentuating the importance of managing cabin humidity.